Craniofrontonasal dysplasia

 Craniofrontonasal dysplasia (craniofrontonasal syndrome, craniofrontonasal dysostosis, CFND) is a very rare X-linked malformation syndrome caused by mutations in the ephrin-B1 gene (EFNB1).
 Phenotypic expression varies greatly amongst affected individuals, where females are more commonly and generally more severely affected than males.
 Common physical malformations are: craniosynostosis of the coronal suture(s), orbital hypertelorism, bifid nasal tip, dry frizzy curled hair, longitudinal ridging and/or splitting of the nails, and facial asymmetry.

 The diagnosis CFND is determined by the presence of a mutation in the EFNB1 gene.
 Physical characteristics may play a supportive role in establishing the diagnosis.

-The treatment is always surgical and is based on each patients specific phenotypic presentation.
+The treatment is always surgical and is based on each patient's specific phenotypic presentation.

 Presentation

 Phenotypic expression varies greatly between individuals with CFND.
 Some of the more prominent characteristics are: